 To boot into OS X Recovery, the first thing you need to do is to restart your Mac.
 While restarting, hold down CMD + R until the Apple logo appears.
 If you time it right, you will enter the recovery mode.

 What you need to do next is to go to Utilities > Terminal to open a Terminal.
-In Terminal, typeresetpassword and press Enter.
+In Terminal, type

 You will now be presented with the Reset Password window.
 Next, select your OS X drive.
 From the drop-down under "Select the user account:", choose the user account that you want to reset password for.